klesun-productions/klesun-productions.github.io/entry/public_personal/interviewing/senior_fullstack_questions.md

 - What is innerHTML property in DOM elements?
 Would you use innerHTML to insert a text content in an html element and how?
   - Expected answer: either "I would rather use textContent" or "I would escape html entities first" because injection

-- What is race condition?
-  - Poorly designed behaviour of the application that relies on the certain order of multiple async calls without means taken to guarantee the execution order.

 - What are circular imports?
 Are they bad?
 Why?
   - Circular imports is a co-dependency situation where module A imports module B while module B imports module A which makes neither of the imports resolvable without hacks like assuming one of them being imported as `undefined` until the other module is done evaluating.
 This is very bad as errors caused by circular references (often resulting in error messages like "undefined is not a constructor") are very hard to detect especially if code is designed in a way that circular imports are very numerous and you can't just un-circle them all by a tool like madge.

-- How would you call http requests to make them run in parallel without blocking each other?
-  - Expected answer: using Promise.all() or calling first await after last request was started.

 - What is regular expressions?
   - A language used to describe the pattern of a string to ensure that it matches a specific format and to extract particular parts of the string.